AlexandriaDAO/core/src/tests/plan.md

 Topup Records:
 - ALEX lost 10T cycles in the 15 hours after launch.
 I topped it up to 50T Cycles.
 - LBRY lost 10T cycles in the 15 hours after launch.
 I topped it up to 50T Cycles.

+CDN Plan:
+- So allow the user to upload all their files to an asset canister.
+- When we query by token id, we first query the asset canister.
+If it's not there move to the arweave gateway.